- Home

 To assess whether direct donation is possible, the hospital tests whether the recipient has antibodies against your kidney.
 Antibodies are substances in the blood that destroy cells that do not belong in the body.

 Sometimes transplantation can still proceed after a special treatment.
 This is called desensitization.
 The recipient receives medication 1 to 2 weeks before the transplantation that removes antibodies from the blood.
-This is called crossmatch-incompatible transplantation.
+This is called transplanting across the crossmatch.
 This treatment is only performed at the Erasmus MC in Rotterdam.

 Do the tissues match?